 Wealth Inequality and the Ergodic Hypothesis: Evidence from the United States

-Studies of wealth inequality often make the ergodic hypothesis that rescaled wealth converges rapidly to a stationary distribution.
-Changes in distribution are expressed as changes in model parameters, corresponding to shocks in economic conditions.
-Here we test the validity of the ergodic hypothesis in an established model of wealth in a growing economy with reallocation.
+Many studies of wealth inequality make the ergodic hypothesis that rescaled wealth converges rapidly to a stationary distribution.
+Changes in distribution are expressed through changes in model parameters, reflecting shocks in economic conditions, with rapid equilibration thereafter.
+Here we test the ergodic hypothesis in an established model of wealth in a growing and reallocating economy.
 We fit model parameters to historical data from the United States.
-In recent decades, we find negative reallocation rates, i.e. from poorer to richer, for which no stationary distribution exists.
-When we find positive reallocation, convergence to the stationary distribution is too slow for the distribution to be practically relevant.
-Inequality evolves because the distribution is inherently unstable on human timescales, irrespective of shocks.
-Our analysis is informative of net reallocation in the United States economy.
-It does not support use of the ergodic hypothesis in this model for these data.
-Studies of other models and data, in which the hypothesis is made, would benefit from similar tests.
+In recent decades, we find negative reallocation, from poorer to richer, for which no stationary distribution exists.
+When we find positive reallocation, convergence to the stationary distribution is slow.
+Our analysis does not support using the ergodic hypothesis in this model for these data.
+It suggests that inequality evolves because the distribution is inherently unstable on relevant timescales, regardless of shocks.
+Studies of other models and data, in which the ergodic hypothesis is made, would benefit from similar tests.

 Keywords: Wealth inequality, Wealth dynamics, Ergodic hypothesis, Stochastic processes

 Suggested Citation: Suggested Citation